JabRef/jabref/docs/decisions/0035-generate-embeddings-online.md

 * Embedding generation should be fast
 * Embeddings should have good performance (performance mean they "catch the semantics" good, see also [MTEB](https://huggingface.co/blog/mteb))
 * Generating embeddings should be cheap
-* Embeddings shouldn't be of a big size
+* Embeddings should not be of a big size
 * Embedding models and library to generate embeddings shouldn't be big in distribution binary.

 ## Decision Outcome

 Chosen option: "OpenAI embedding API", because the distribution size of JabRef will be nearly unaffected.
-Also, it's fast and have better performance, in comparison to available in `langchain4j` model `all-MiniLM-L6-v2`.
+Also, it's fast and has a better performance, in comparison to available in `langchain4j`'s model `all-MiniLM-L6-v2`.

 ## Pros and Cons of the Options